Riccia

 Riccia is a genus of liverworts in the order Marchantiales.

+Description

-These plants are small and thalloid, that is not differentiated into root, stem and leaf.
+These plants are small and thalloid, i.e. not differentiated into root, stem and leaf.
 Depending on species, the thallus may be strap-shaped and about 0.5 to 4 mm wide with dichotomous branches or may form rosettes or hemirosettes up to 3 cm in diameter, that may be gregarious and form intricate mats.